Gender Equality in Iceland

 The gender pay gap, namely the higher salary men receive compared to women for work of the same or equal value and that can only be understood as a negative bias against women – is a worldwide problem of gender discrimination.
 In Iceland, such discrimination has been prohibited by law since 1961.
 Still, it continued despite women’s strike in year 1975 and as years and decades passed by….
 What to do?
 In January 2018, the government introduce the Equal Pay Standard and the Certification by law.
 What is that?
 It is simply a tool to enforce the letter of law from 1961, as well as the principle of non-discrimination and the spirit of merits based economy and society.
 How does it work?
 All workplaces with 25 or more staff have to introduce and activate a system consisting of gender equality policy and pay system and have the system certified that in turn verifies that men and women doing work of the same or equal value within the same workplace are receiving the same salary.
 Simple as that and only fair, right?
 What are the implications?
 Well, employers who have justifying gender discrimination in pay by saying that the female employee did not ask for the same salary as the male employee cannot do that anymore because the Equal Pay Standard makes the salary system more transparent and moreover, it moves the responsibly for respecting the law from the employee to the employer.
 We in Iceland finally figured out how to ensure fairness.
 Why don’t you follow suite and join Iceland in walking the talk!

 Are women good enough for God?
 To be or not to be…that is the question.
 Women during pagan times could serve as religious authorities.
 However, after converting to Christianity (under the threat of force) women were not good enough anymore.
 As women began to fight for their rights, they also wanted equality in front of the eyes of God.
 They manage to obtain the right to serve as priests in 1914 and the year after, women got a conditional suffrage and universal suffrage in 1920.
-However, it was not until the message of the women’s rights movement had infiltrated theology that the first woman to serve as a priest was appointed in 1974 and she referred to God as She...
-The first Bishop in Iceland was appointed in 2009, the same year as the first woman and gay Prime Minister in Iceland took power.
+However, it was not until the message of the women’s rights movement had infiltrated theology that the first woman to serve as a priest was appointed in 1974 (she always referred to God as She).
+The first female Bishop in Iceland was appointed in 2012, the same year as the first woman and gay Prime Minister in Iceland took power.
 Big leap forward: two in one!
 To a certain extent, these coinciding developments are not coincidence.
 If women are not good enough for God to be the servants of are they - by association - good enough to be politicians, prime ministers, presidents?
 Just a thought…

 For further information: